eric8395/baseball-analytics/README.md

 <p align="center">

 ## Modeling Process & Results
 The modeling process involved establishing a baseline linear regression model for each dataset and attempting to build a succesive model to improve upon the baseline.
+Models utilized in this analysis also include support vector machines (SVM), gradient boost, random forest, CatBoost, XGBoost, and neural network (MLP Regressor).

 In general, the training and testing datasets were passed through the preprocessing pipeline, and the training set was fit to each respective model.
 Hyperparameter tuning of each model was performed using `GridSearchCV` to find the optimum R2.

+For a more detailed process of all the above data processing steps and modeling, please refer to the Modeling Notebooks in this repository.

-The following visualizes the resultsfor each dataset with the corresponding best performing model based on R2 and RMSE.
+The following visualizes the results for each dataset with the corresponding best performing model based on R2 and RMSE.
 Each plot demonstrates the model's ability to fit a linear regression line to the model's predicted vs. actual values.
 Residuals, or difference between actual and predicted values, are also plotted to show the difference of each point value.

-Advanced metric tables are better able to explain for the variance of data in each dataset as demonstrated by the higher R2.
-However, there is a larger relative RMSE due to less data points available between 2014 and 2021.
-Reminder that basic metrics incooporate data between 2000 - 2021.

 #### Basic Batting - Gradient Boost Regression (R2 = 0.66, RMSE = $1.8M)
 ![batting_basic_resids](https://user-images.githubusercontent.com/86889081/185959810-7655368a-1ea2-49d8-9b4f-943b34a30927.png)